hmrc/vat-service-guide/source/documentation/penalties.html.md

   * Breaches of regulations - VAT Notice 700/21
   * Default interest - VAT Notice 700/43

+For accounting periods that start on or after 1 January 2023, these notices will be issued:

+  * Penalty Point Notification - LSP1
+  * Late Submission Penalty Notification - LSP2
+  * Late Payment Penalty Lower Rate - LPP1
+  * Late Payment Penalty Higher Rate - LPP2
+  * Second Late Payment Penalty - LPP3
+  * Late registration - Factsheet CC/FS11
+  * Inaccuracy penalties - Factsheet CC/FS7
+  * Retention of records - VAT Notice 700/21
+  * Default interest - VAT Notice 700/43

 ## Appeals
 <!--- Section owner: MTD Programme --->

-The existing process for appeals will remain in place.
+The [existing process for appeals](https://www.gov.uk/tax-appeals/penalty) will remain in place, although a provision will be made to allow the user to appeal their penalties through the digital tax account.

 A business or agent may contact HMRC if they have a query about a tax decision.
 If they don’t understand the decision they can also get advice from HMRC or professional help.